 Often, when we set ourselves a goal we feel that it must be achieved, and while this is essential in the mind of a career girl, it can lead to unnecessary pressure.
 If your planner is telling you that you have an hour to complete a certain task and it takes you two, you are going to feel as though you’ve failed, when the time-frame may have just been unrealistic.
-There are all kinds of reasons why you might not be able to stick to your schedule, and it’s important to be able to adapt your planner as you go along.
+There are all kind of reasons why you might not be able to stick to your schedule, and it’s important to be able to adapt your planner as you go along.

 When something is complete, make sure you tick it off.

 Long lists are scary, but there is nothing quite as satisfying as being able to tick them off.
 Checking off what you have done not only helps to relieve stress, but it highlights what still needs to be completed.
 Once one stage is ticked off and complete, you can move on to the next, helping your plan to run smoothly.

 Finally, schedule free time.